nolialsea/mmorpgirc/README.md

     - Players have `Time Credits`, earned by just waiting, that can be used to do things
     - Each `Time Credit` represents `one minute`
   - Mining
-    - Costs `Time Credits` and gives `Gold`
+    - Costs `Time Credits` and gives `Gold` that can be used to...
+Nothing, for now

 ## Planned features:

 ### Pickaxes
-  - Increase chances of finding gold when mining (increases minimum gold mined)
+  - Increase chances of finding `Gold` when mining (increases minimum gold when mining)
   - Can be crafted (costs `1 Gold` && `24h of Time Credits`) or looted
   - Multiple rarities
     - Common : +[0-10]% minimum gold when mining